 In December 2013, Ono entered into co-promotion agreement in Japan with AstraZeneca K.K.
 (AZKK), an affiliate of AstraZeneca with regard to dapagliflozin, sodium-glucose co-transporter 2 (SGLT-2) inhibitor.
 Based on this agreement, Ono is responsible for distribution and marketing of Forxiga® (dapagliflozin) Tablets and has been co-promoting it with AZKK in Japan.
 Forxiga® is a selective and reversible SGLT-2 inhibitor which inhibits glucose reabsorption from renal uriniferous tubule, and reduces blood glucose by releasing excess glucose in blood to urine.
 Forxiga® is the first SGLT-2 inhibitor approved in the world for the treatment of type 2 diabetes by working independently of insulin to improve fasting blood glucose and postprandial hyperglycemia.
 In May 2014, both companies launched it under the product name of Forxiga® Tablets as a once-daily oral treatment of type 2 diabetes.
 It was also approved for the additional indications of type-1 diabetes in March 2019, and for chronic heart failure being treated with standard care in November 2020.
 AZKK submitted an additional application of Forxiga® for the treatment of chronic kidney disease in December 2020.

 In December 2014, Ono entered into an exclusive license agreement with Gilead Sciences, Inc. to develop and commercialize tirabrutinib hydrochloride (ONO-4059), an oral Bruton's tyrosine kinase (BTK) inhibitor, discovered and developed by Ono, world-widely except Japan, South Korea, Taiwan, China and the Association of Southeast Asian Nations (ASEAN) countries, where Ono retains development and commercialization rights.
-Tirabrutinib is a selective BTK inhibitor under clinical development for the treatment of patients with B-cell malignancies and auto-immune diseases in Japan.
-Ono received an approval for the treatment of recurrent or refractory primary central nervous system lymphoma (PCNSL) in March 2020 and launched it under the product name of Velexbru® (tirabrutinib) tablet in May 2020 in Japan.
+Ono received an approval for the treatment of recurrent or refractory primary central nervous system lymphoma (PCNSL) in March 2020 and launched it under the product name of Velexbru® tablets in May 2020 in Japan.
 Ono also obtained an approval for additional indication of Waldenstrom macroglobulinemia (WM) and lymphoplasmacytic lymphoma (LPL) in August 2020.
-Tirabrutinib is currently in Phase 2 study for the treatment of pemphigus in Japan.
-Abroad, it is now in Phase 2 study for the treatment of B cell lymphoma.

 In July 2019, Ono entered into an exclusive license agreement with Forty Seven, Inc. (became a wholly owned subsidiary of Gilead in April 2020) for the development, manufacture and commercialization of 5F9, their monoclonal antibody against CD47, in Japan, South Korea, Taiwan and ASEAN countries.
 5F9 is a monoclonal antibody against CD47 that is designed to interfere with recognition of CD47 by the SIRPα receptor on macrophages, thus blocking the "don't eat me" signal used by cancer cells to avoid being ingested by macrophages.
 5F9 is now under development for the treatment of patients with non-Hodgkin’s lymphoma, colorectal cancer, etc. and is expected to bring its benefit to patients suffering from various types of cancer.